iszczesniak/ddpp/README.md

 # The DDPP software

-This is the implementation of the efficient and optimal algorithm for the dynamic dedicated path protection, which was proposed in:
+This is the implementation of an efficient and exact algorithm for the dynamic dedicated path protection, which was proposed in:

 Ireneusz Szcześniak, Ireneusz Olszewski, and Bożena Woźna-Szcześniak in "An efficient and exact algorithm for the dynamic dedicated path